irarainey/important/docs/ARCHITECTURE.md

 Symbol detection skips:

-- The import line itself
+- All lines of the import statement (`line` through `endLine`), including multi-line parenthesized imports
 - Strings and comments (using `isInStringOrComment`)
 - Already-qualified names (preceded by `.`)